Grant Funding in Early Education

 • Flexibility enabling us to offer additional extra sessions (staff and numbers permitting)

-• Experienced, passionate and dedicated team of highly qualified staff within childcare and early year’s education.
-In addition we have teacher Sue, a qualified, retired head teacher who joins us for 2 (school) sessions a week
+• Experienced, passionate and dedicated team of highly qualified staff within childcare and early year’s education

 • Excellent staff to child ratio.
-We offer a 1:5 ratio instead of the government recommended 1:8 ratio offering plenty of opportunity for more 1:1 play and learning experiences
+For our 2-5 yr olds we offer a 1:5 ratio instead of the government recommended 1:8 ratio offering plenty of opportunity for more 1:1 play and learning experiences

 • Free and full use of 2 Boot Farm vehicles enabling offsite experiences to include, library, parks, shopping, Thatcham nature reserve, 4 Kingdoms adventure park and school visits